natster101s/Minerva-Neue-2.0/README.md

 The gist: copy the CSS and JavaScript from the provided links and add to your own Custom CSS and JavaScript for the Minerva Neue theme, and then select the Minerva Neue theme as your main.
 More detailed steps are outlined below.

-Check back periodically to see if the code has been updated.
-If so, follow the installation process again.

 ### Step One
 Copy and paste the CSS from [here](https://raw.githubusercontent.com/natster101s/Minerva-Neue-2.0/master/minerva.css) into en.wikipedia.org/wiki/User:YOURUSERNAME/minerva.css and save changes.
 If it says that this page does not exist, click the edit button anyway and save changes.